Tutorial: Configure InVision for automatic user provisioning

 Copy the SCIM API URL and append

 /scim/v2to the URL.
 Copy the Authentication token.
-Save these values for later to use in the Tenant URL and Secret Token fields in the Provisioning tab of your InVision application in the Azure portal.
+Save these values for later to use in the Tenant URL and Secret Token fields in the Provisioning tab of your InVision application.

-Step 3.
-Add InVision from the Azure AD application gallery
+Step 3: Add InVision from the Microsoft Entra application gallery

-Add InVision from the Azure AD application gallery to start managing provisioning to InVision.
+Add InVision from the Microsoft Entra application gallery to start managing provisioning to InVision.
 If you have previously setup InVision for SSO you can use the same application.
 However it is recommended that you create a separate app when testing out the integration initially.
 Learn more about adding an application from the gallery here.

 Start small.
 Test with a small set of users and groups before rolling out to everyone.
 When scope for provisioning is set to assigned users and groups, you can control this by assigning one or two users or groups to the app.
 When scope is set to all users and groups, you can specify an attribute based scoping filter.